 The first amateur DTV repeater in the US is in Columbus, Ohio (see www.atco.tv).
-This repeater uses DVB-S with QPSK modulation on 1260 MHz.
-Art Towslee, WA8RMC (shown in Fig 12) has a good simplified explanation of the various DVB modes on the ATCO Digital TV News Web page.
+This repeater uses a cable modulator with QPSK modulation on 1260 MHz.
+Art Towslee, WA8RMC (shown in Fig 19) has a good simplified explanation of the various DTV modes on the ATCO club web site menu.